Public Shucking Contests & The Big Shuck

 Andy Rogers, 2022 Winner of The Big Shuck

 On Sunday, June 25 at 11 a.m. join us at the L.L.Bean Discovery Park Stage to watch the pros throw down in their own shucking contest.
 They will each be given two dozen oysters and this time it’s not just the fastest time that counts.
 For the pros, it’s also about the quality of their shucks.
 A judge will inspect their finished product and add time on for any penalties according to the chart below.
-Special thanks to Brian Kevin, Editor of Down East Magazine, for being the MC of The Big Shuck!
+Special thanks to Brian Kevin, Editor of Down East Magazine, for being the emcee of The Big Shuck!

 PENALTIES.
 Judges will add seconds to shucking time accordingly: